As we enter the Caravanning Season it may be time to become more aware of a few things that may make the trip a safer and happier event.

 Connect your van to the vehicle and check that all your vehicle lights (Stop, tail, turn signals) are working correctly.

-Check that your van house batteries are charging from the vehicle if a DC-DC charger is fitted and that the connectors are not corroded or loose.
+Check that your lithium caravan batteries are charging from the vehicle if a DC-DC charger is fitted and that the connectors are not corroded or loose.

 If solar panels are fitted, ensure that they are clean and secure and charging the batteries as expected.